While Loop in Python

 - Syntax:

-- Condition checked: Before every iteration.
+while condition: - Condition checked: Before every iteration.

 - Loop stops: When the condition becomes false.